The ABPMR Mission, Vision, and Strategic Plan

 ABPMR begins offering Pain Medicine subspecialty certification.

 ABPMR begins offering Pediatric Rehabilitation Medicine subspecialty certification.

 ABPMR begins offering Hospice & Palliative Medicine subspecialty certification.

 ABPMR begins offering Sports Medicine subspecialty certification.

 ABPMR begins offering Brain Injury Medicine subspecialty certification.

-In 2003 when the staff moved to a new building in the current location, there were 10 staff members administering two certifying examinations, the Maintenance of Certification (MOC) Examination, and three subspecialty examinations (pain, spinal cord injury medicine, and pediatric rehabilitation medicine).
-The building expansion was completed in 2013 and currently there are 19 staff members tracking 1300 residents and administering the two certifying examinations, the MOC Examination twice annually, as well as seven subspecialty examinations and their corresponding MOC exams.
+In 2003 when the staff moved to a new building in the current location, there were 10 staff members administering two certifying examinations, the now-retired Maintenance of Certification (MOC) Examination, and three subspecialty examinations (pain medicine, spinal cord injury medicine, and pediatric rehabilitation medicine).
+The building expansion was completed in 2013 and currently there are 22 staff members tracking 1300 residents and administering the two certifying examinations, seven subspecialty examinations and their corresponding continuing certification exams, and the Re-Entry Examination, as well as providing support and customer service for diplomates in the Continuing Certification Program.